david26694/cluster-experiments/README.md

 }
 pw = PowerAnalysis.from_dict(config)

+# Keep in mind that the average effect is the absolute effect added, this is not relative!
 power = pw.power_analysis(df, average_effect=0.1)

 # You may also get the power curve by running the power analysis with different average effects